PTalaipa/HelloWorld/README.md

 # HelloWorld
-Talofa all, I am here to learn and make friends looking forward to using this new found platform play few sports like rugby, volleyball, and basketball
+Talofa all, I am here to learn and make friends looking forward to using this new found platform.
+I play few sports like rugby, volleyball, and basketball.
+I also like outdoor activities such as hiking fishing, and camping.